 If you have on campus housing plans made and you need transportation to UIS, complete the Arrival Information Form.

 Travel and Accommodations – If you do not confirm early arrival with housing or you arrive prior to early arrival date, you will need to stay at a hotel.
 This link provides hotel information for you and family members, and will also assist you in navigating through your arrival process.

 Please view the Campus Maps to familiarize yourself with the campus.
 Driving directions to the campus, maps of each building, parking, and more are available on this site.

 Orientation is MANDATORY for all new students.
-New International Student Orientation will take place on Wednesday, January 9, 2019.
-Orientation begins with breakfast at 8:30am in the lounge area of the second floor of UHB (University Hall Building).
-UHB is building #14 on the Campus Map.
+New International Student Orientation will take place on Wednesday, August 21, 2019.
+Orientation begins with breakfast at 8:30am.
+Breakfast will be held in the PAC Lobby, which is on the second floor of the Public Affairs Center.
 Please bring your immigration documents to orientation.
 We will be completing your Immigration Check-In at Orientation.

 Plan for a full day of welcome, which includes information on various departments and resources on campus, health insurance, immigration check-in, on-campus job opportunities and GA/GPSI programs, getting your university iCard, a vendor fair, campus tours, and much more!
 Breakfast and lunch will be provided as well as beverages.
 Please bring your I-20 and passport to Orientation.

-Important: You WILL NOT be able to register for future classes (Fall 2019 semester) or add/drop classes until you have attended orientation and complete the Check-In process.
+Important: You WILL NOT be able to register for future classes (Spring 2020 semester) or add/drop classes until you have attended orientation and complete the Check-In process.
 Orientation is mandatory even if you transferred from another university.
 All new international students will be charged an International Orientation Fee of $175.

 For a complete list, visit Student Resources and Information.